PlummersSoftwareLLC/Primes/PrimeBun/solution_1/README.md

 ![Bit count](https://img.shields.io/badge/Bits-1-green)
 <!-- ![Parallelism](https://img.shields.io/badge/Parallel-yes-green) -->

 Implementation in Bun, with a 32 bit integer array as buffer for the bit array.
+See the Bun project at https://bun.sh

 This implementation essentially a refactored copy of the existing NodeJS implementation by Rogier van Dam (as of commit 61ab3fa9576fee399b8d4eac9af14e2e2d2c54fe), which was based on the logic from: